Block of Flats Insurance

 Or, we can call you

-What is block of flats insurance?
+Who is responsible for arranging block of flats insurance?

 Rebuild cost

-The rebuild cost of your block of flats is how much it would cost to rebuild the property based on materials and labour.
-Note that this is not the same as the market value of the property, or popular but often inaccurate methods of working out rebuild value based on taking the market value and subtracting a percentage.
+This is different from the market value of the property, and neither is it the popular but often inaccurate methods of working out rebuild value based on taking the market value and subtracting a percentage.

 Block insurance occupancy